George leaves an angry answering machine message for a woman — then desperately tries to erase it before she hears it.

 George(While preparing bicarb) She invites me up at twelve o clock at

-JerryShe thinks you're a guy that doesn't like coffee.
+JerryShe thinks you're a guy that doesn't like coffee. night.

 GeorgeShe invited me up.
 Coffee's not coffee, coffee is sex.